Grace/Cryptobank/README.md

 ## Code of Conduct

 Everyone interacting in the Cryptobank project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/Cryptobank/blob/master/CODE_OF_CONDUCT.md).

+## Credit

+Credit goes to the gem 'Coinable' for inspiring this gem.